Keyboard shortcuts

 Regardless of how many modules a coalition operator runs maliciously:

-• Cannot change a referenced citizen’s or referenced confluence’s commits.
+• Cannot change a referenced member’s or referenced composite organism’s commits.
 Each component’s commit log is authoritative in its own Groups.
 A compromised module cannot forge a commit belonging to another component.

 • Cannot mint money.
 Same argument as builder: on- chain settlement contracts enforce the evidence carried in attestations.

-• Cannot produce cross-citizen atomic outcomes.
-Atomicity is not a primitive; a compromised module cannot force two citizens to jointly commit something they did not independently commit.
+• Cannot produce cross-member atomic outcomes.
+Atomicity is not a primitive; a compromised module cannot force two members to jointly commit something they did not independently commit.

-• Cannot compel citizens.
+• Cannot compel members.
 A compromised Atlas cannot force dashboards to trust it; a compromised Chronicle cannot rewrite what honest replayers and external anchors have already recorded.

 What a compromised coalition can do